mathmore0000/mathmore0000/README.md

 ### Hello there, I'm Matheus 😃

-I'm a student and I always wanted to be a coder, more specifically a software engineer.
+I'm a student and I've always wanted to be a coder, more specifically a software engineer.
 I'm passionate about creating stuff and love the logic behind it!
 You can find and check some of my projects here.
 Let me know if you think I could have done something different!

 ### Where you can find me 🌎💻